 Prison Renaissance provides a platform for incarcerated authors to grow as leaders by building personal and professional connections to support artistic and personal growth by coordinating mentorship and collaboration between our free and incarcerated audiences.
 Strong leaders develop organically within the healing, empathy building, and self-reflection of writing and art.
 Publication and collaboration cultivates confidence and professionalism and connects our contributors to a community of incarcerated and free authors.

 A huge step mobilizing the empathy borne of education and exposure to incarcerated artists into political action comes from centering incarcerated voices in honest conversations about incarceration in schools and universities.
 For this reason, Prison Renaissance has established university chapters at Stanford and UCLA, with more being formed at Georgetown and UCSF.
-Our chapters campaign for universities to incorporate the work of incarcerated authors in coursework and will bring incarcerated voices to their campuses by hosting live poetry readings with call-ins from incarcerated authors in 2018.
+Our chapters campaign for universities to incorporate the work of incarcerated authors in coursework and will bring incarcerated voices to their campuses by hosting live poetry readings, lectures and dialogues with call-ins from incarcerated authors.
 By placing incarcerated voices at the forefront and emphasizing the healing power of communication through art, Prison Renaissance hopes to affect material change in the mindset of teachers, professors, and students towards criminal justice and incarceration and to encourage artistry and leadership among incarcerated people.

 What is Prison Renaissance?